thomasmichaelwallace/EngCel/README.md

 This modification to Excel will colour functions depending on their relationships:

-* Formulas that are neither used by, or use other cells will turn gray (unused value)
+* Formulas that are neither used by, or use other cells will turn grey (unused value)
 * Formulas that are used, but not used by, other cells will turn red (input value)
 * Formulas that only reference a single cell, without calculation, will turn orange (refereed value)
 * Formulas that rely and are relied upon by other cells will turn blue (function)